 Contact the Archives to Request Boxes

-Please use the boxes we provide.
-We have to make efficient use of limited space, and our facilities are set up to house these containers.
+Please use the boxes provided.
+The Archives has to make efficient use of limited space, and our facilities are set up to house these containers.
 We cannot accept records sent in boxes other than the ones we provide.

 Pack Up Your Records